How does the deportation procedure work in Germany?

 Please note: If you are deported, and you do not have cash with you, the police are obliged to give you some pocket money.

-You should contact your lawyer.
-He or she can check if your deportation is legally justified - otherwise (e.g. when your appeal against the ruling of your asylum application has not yet been decided), you may be allowed to return to Germany.
-If you do not have a lawyer, ask a friend or a counselling centre for help.
-One of the organisations you can refer to for help is Pro Asyl.
-The staff there speak German and English and can be reached at +49 (0) 69-242 314 20 and email@example.com.
-If you have been deported to another EU country under the Dublin Regulation, please contact one of the local counselling centres.
+You should contact your lawyer; they can check if your deportation is legally justified.
+Otherwise (e.g. when your appeal against the ruling of your asylum application has not yet been decided), you may be allowed to return to Germany.
+Ask a friend or a counselling centre for help if you do not have a lawyer.
+You can seek help from Pro Asyl or other counselling centres.
+To find a counselling centre nearby, visit our Local Information page.
+You can enter the name of your city and search for asylum, residence and legal advice services in your area.
+Contact one of the local counselling centres if you have been deported to another EU country under the Dublin Regulation.
 You can search for counselling centres in all EU countries at ecre.org.

 The federal states are responsible for deportations.
 Each state independently decides who to deport.
 Some states carry out many deportations, others fewer.
 You may hear about deportations taking place in other federal states, but that does not mean you too are in danger of deportation- although it is possible that you too will be at risk at some point.
 The best is to seek advice about your options in due time.